linkedin

 Risk management in software development involves the following tasks:

-• Implement the action plan if any threat materializes
+• Act upon the action plan if any identified threat materializes.

 Importance of Risk Management in Software Development